AlonEirew/wikipedia-to-elastic/README.md

 Current supported languages: *{English, French, Spanish}*

 #### Extracted Relations Types and Features (only English version)
+Use 3 different types of Wikipedia pages (Redirect/Disambiguation/Title) in order to extract 6 different semantic features for tasks such as Identifying Semantic Relations, Entity Linking, Cross Document Co-Reference, Knowledge Graphs, Summarization and other.

 * Redirect Links - See details at <a href="https://en.wikipedia.org/wiki/Wikipedia:Redirect">Wikipedia Redirect</a>
 * Disambiguation Links - See details at <a href="https://en.wikipedia.org/wiki/Category:Disambiguation_pages">Wikipedia Disambiguation</a>